felipelerena/passotp/README.rst

-passotp is a CLI to add OTP passwords for Pass
+passotp is a CLI to add time based one-time passwords for Pass

 Instalation
 ===========